synologistical/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

 ```

 ### -Extensions
-The collection of open extensions defined for the organization resource.
+The collection of open extensions defined for the organization.
+Read-only.
 Nullable.
 To construct, please use Get-Help -Online and see NOTES section for EXTENSIONS properties and create a hash table.